THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 Butler Junior or of his wife Mary, however, the following Equity Exchequer

-Court Bill Book record reveals that Walter died sometime in 1725, as Walter’s wife
+Court Bill Book record reveals that Walter died sometime in 1725, before 19th May, as Walter’s wife

 Mary is named as “Administrator of Walter Butler”, and the suit includes Mary’s